UltCombo/ultaro/README.md

 # Ultaro

-Ultaro is a minimalistic, secure, performant, beautiful desktop environment with power users in mind.
+Ultaro is a batteries-included yet minimalistic, secure, performant, beautiful desktop environment with power users in mind.

 Based on [GNOME](https://www.gnome.org/gnome-3/), Ultaro draws inspiration from the best parts of MacOS and Windows with further UX enhancements.